Credence67/Credence-Game-Submission-Excode-/README.md

 For Mac:
 Double-click the Mac Unix Executable file [EXPLORMAN_GAME_(MAC)]

-Instructions will be as follows in the README.txt in the zip file in releases.
+Instructions will be as follows in the README.txt in the zip file.
+Download the zip file by downloading the 'raw' file under EXPLORMAN_GAME_(V1.0).zip